NEHA-YEDDANAPALLI/CS668-EEG-signal-analysis/README.md

     * Start time and end time of each seizure if any
     * The summary text files are parsed and converted into a CSV file
     * Each signal is then divided into seizure and non seizure portions each portion is an edf    (European data format) file
     * Then each edf file is converted from an edf file to an npy file where the data is stored in the form of an array facilitating faster processing and compatibility with the deep learning models
+    * Then each edf file is converted from edf file to npy file where the data is stored in form of an array facilitating faster processing and compatibility with the deep learning models
+    * After the conversion of the signals into npy files we stack the data to create structured input suitable for preprocessing and model training
+    * We apply fast fourier transform on the stacked data transforming the signals from time domain to the frequency domain.
+    * This fft highlights the frequency patterns associated with seizure and non seizure parts of the signals based on the frequency features extracted
+    * The Convolutional Neural Network (CNN) is built with multiple convolutional layers followed by max-pooling layers, extracting hierarchical spatial features from the input data.
+    * The model is trained using categorical cross-entropy loss and the Adam optimizer, with validation splits to monitor performance and avoid overfitting.
+    * Using K-Fold cross-validation, the data is split into training, validation, and testing sets for each fold.
+The model's performance is evaluated based on metrics like accuracy and loss.
+    * The confusion matrices are generated to visualize classification results for seizure and non-seizure signals.

 * **Results:** The proposed methodology was evaluated using a dataset consisting of seizure and non-seizure EEG signals, focusing on the model's ability to accurately classify the signals and generalize across multiple folds.
 The results highlight the effectiveness of the model in leveraging CNN-based architectures for feature extraction and classification.
 *  ***Key observations from the evaluation include:***
 * Strengths of the Model:The model successfully distinguishes between seizure and non-seizure signals with a classification accuracy of 78.94%.This model outperforms traditional machine learning models (e.g., SVM, Random Forest) by learning hierarchical features directly from raw EEG data and leveraging spatial correlations through 2D-CNNs.
 However, it lacks advanced mechanisms like temporal sequence modeling (RNNs/LSTMs) or attention layers found in more sophisticated EEG classification architectures.
 * Limitations:This model lacks the attention mechanism and also this model lacks temporal modeling.The classification accuracy could be further improved by extending training duration and utilizing a more diverse dataset.

-* Poster (tbd)
+* Poster